-Keep in mind that Replyify is a cold email solution that allows you to send continuous emails to a person over a scheduled period of time.
-This is truly the scalable part of the process.
+Remember that Replyify is a cold email solution that allows you to send continuous emails to a person over a scheduled period.
+This is genuinely the scalable part of the process.
 Once you’ve scheduled your first email, the rest of the following emails will be sent automatically.
 In other words, once it’s set up, it does the work for you!

 Once your emails get sent out, you will be able to review the Replyify reports to see who and how many people:

 These reports will show you the effectiveness of your campaigns.
 In the world of cold email, you’re doing well if you’re getting 40-50% email opens, 25% link clicks, and 10% replies.
-Those may sound like low numbers, but when you compare that to cold calling, the numbers are massive.
+Those may sound like low numbers, but the numbers are massive when you compare that to cold calling.
 Just remember that you are sending 100’s of emails at the click of a button.
-In contrast, making 100 cold calls a day would take all day long, and you’ll likely only get a fraction of the people to answer the phone.
+In contrast, making 100 cold calls a day would take all day, and you’ll likely only get a fraction of the people to answer the phone.